 Clinical Speech & Language Studies

-During the M.Sc. course, students must complete a minimum of 80 hours clinical work in their chosen specialist area.
-Students who take the Dysphagia specialist strand and who have not completed a qualifying course in dysphagia will have to complete additional preparatory work.
-These students must have at least 40 of the required 80 clinical hours supervised by Speech and Language Therapists recognised by the Department of Clinical Speech and Language Studies at Trinity College Dublin.
-Students may pre-arrange their own clinical work (e.g. if completing hours in your current workplace), but must ensure that where supervision is required, proposed supervisors have been agreed with the Department.
-Those who do not have an identified clinical location will be assigned one by the Department.
+During the programme, students must also complete a minimum of 80 hours clinical work in their chosen specialist area.
+Students who take the Dysphagia specialism and who have not completed a qualifying course in dysphagia will have to complete additional preparatory work.
+These students must have at least 40 of the required 80 clinical hours supervised by Speech and Language Therapists recognised by the Department of Clinical Speech and Language Studies at Trinity.

 Entry requirements